Content from Read case data

 Discussion

-Are any of those characteristics familiar with any previous data analysis you performed?
+Are any of those characteristics familiar from any previous data analysis you have performed?

-Mediate a short discussion to relate the diagnosed characteristic with required cleaning operations.
+Lead a short discussion to relate the diagnosed characteristics with required cleaning operations.

-You can use these terms to diagnose characteristics:
+You can use the following terms to diagnose characteristics:

-• Codification, like sex and age entries using numbers, letters, and words.
-Also dates in different arrangement (“dd/mm/yyyy” or “yyyy/mm/dd”) and formats.
+- Codification, like the codification of values in columns like ‘gender’ and ‘age’ using numbers, letters, and words.
+Also the presence of multiple dates formats (“dd/mm/yyyy”, “yyyy/mm/dd”, etc) in the same column like in ‘date_onset’.
 Less visible, but also the column names.

-• Missing, how to interpret an entry like “” in status or “-99” in another column? do we have a data dictionary from the data collection process?
+- Missing, how to interpret an entry like “” in the ‘status’ column or “-99” in other circumstances?
+Do we have a data dictionary from the data collection process?

-• Non-plausible values, like outlier observations with dates outside of an expected timeframe.
+- Non-plausible values, like observations where some dates values are outside of the expected timeframe.

 You can use these terms to relate to cleaning operations: